 Beliefs About Empathy.
 In addition to changing people's perceptions of intelligence, research has also investigated the effect of changing people's implicit beliefs about empathy.
-For instance, Schumann et al. (2014) found that participants who reported having a malleable theory of empathy were more likely to try to expend 'empathic effort,' or behave in an open-minded manner, toward someone with opposing views (Studies 2-3).
-They also used an intervention to manipulate people's implicit theories about empathy (Studies 4-7).
-They had participants read an article that either described empathy as malleable or fixed.
-They found that participants in the 'malleable' condition were more willing to listen to outgroup members' views (i.e., engage in empathic effort) and even to volunteer to participate in empathy training.
+For instance, in a series of online mTurk surveys (Studies 2-3), Schumann et al. (2014) found that participants who reported having a malleable theory of empathy were more likely to try to expend 'empathic effort,' or behave in an open-minded manner, toward someone with opposing views (n = 61, 110; r = 0.38, d = 0.24).
+They then applied an intervention to experimentally manipulate people's implicit theories about empathy (Studies 4-5).
+They had online participants (n = 112, 91) read an article that either described empathy as malleable or fixed.
+They found that participants in the 'malleable' condition were more willing to listen to outgroup members' views (d = 0.45, 0.65), indicating a greater willingness to be open-minded.
 Schumann and colleagues argue that interventions that focus on changing people's theories about empathy are likely to be more effective than simply teaching them skills like perspective-taking, which they might not spontaneously use unless they have the motivation to do so.

-Another study tested the effects of a similar, but more in-depth, intervention (Weisz et al., 2020).
-In this study, participants came into the lab for three separate sessions.
+However, evidence for the efficacy of mindset interventions for empathy is mixed.
+A larger longitudinal study that tested the effects of a similar, but more in-depth, intervention found that a mindset intervention was ineffective at increasing empathy towards the outgroup (Weisz et al., 2020).
+In this study, college students (n = 292) came into the lab for three separate sessions.
 They were sorted into one of four conditions: viewing empathy as malleable, learning about social norms around empathy, malleable mindset + social norms, and control (growth mindset of intelligence).
 During the three sessions, participants engaged in activities that employed the 'saying-is-believing effect' (Hausmann et al., 2008), which included reading articles, reflecting on their own experiences, writing letters to other students, and giving a speech.
 Eight weeks later, participants completed questionnaires and tasks to assess the impact of the interventions.
 The researchers found that participants in the two malleable mindset conditions were more likely than the social norms and control conditions to believe that empathy is malleable.
 Participants in all three intervention conditions showed greater empathic accuracy for others' positive emotions.
 However, none of these interventions increased empathy toward political outgroup members, empathic accuracy for others' negative emotions, or empathic effort relative to the control condition.
 The researchers propose that the intervention may have had these mixed results because it focused on strengthening empathic approach motives but not on reducing empathic avoidance motives.
-Further work is needed to disentangle these varying effects.
+Further work is needed to disentangle these varying effects and determine whether inducing a malleable mindset of empathy is an effective strategy to improve open-mindedness.